Derrycunnihy Wood

 About Derrycunnihy Wood

-Derrycunnihy Wood is a national nature reserve of approximately 136 hectares located in the Owenreagh valley of County Kerry, approximately one kilometer north of Moll's Gap within Killarney National Park.
-The name derives from the Irish 'Doire Coinini' meaning 'wood of the rabbits,' though rabbits are notably absent from the area today.
-Designated as a nature reserve in 1989, Derrycunnihy is considered one of the oldest and most natural native sessile oak woodlands remaining in Ireland, representing a precious remnant of the ancient forests that once covered much of the island.
+Derrycunnihy Wood is a national nature reserve of approximately 136 hectares located in County Kerry, within the boundaries of Killarney National Park.
+[1] The name derives from the Irish 'Doire Coinini' meaning 'wood of the rabbits,' though rabbits are notably absent from the area today.
+Designated as a nature reserve in 1989, Derrycunnihy is considered one of the oldest and most natural native sessile oak woodlands remaining in Ireland, and is recognised as the country's finest example of a damp-climate oceanic wood with luxuriant growth of mosses and ferns high up in the trees.
+The reserve is owned and managed by Coillte Teo (the state forestry company) and forms part of the wider Killarney National Park ecosystem.

 Wildlife Ecosystems

 Two deer species graze within the reserve, creating a dynamic relationship between herbivores and forest regeneration.
-Native red deer, Ireland's largest wild land mammal and the only deer species indigenous to Ireland, graze the open hills in winter before retreating to lower ground.
-Japanese sika deer, introduced to the Killarney area in the 19th century, inhabit the woodland year-round, their smaller size and different grazing habits affecting the forest understory differently from the native species.
-Bird life includes typical Atlantic oakwood species such as wood warbler, tree pipit, and redstart, alongside more common species.
-The abundant invertebrate fauna includes rare beetle species associated with ancient woodland, while the lush bryophyte layer supports specialized invertebrate communities.
+[1] Native red deer, Ireland's largest wild land mammal and the only deer species indigenous to Ireland, graze the open hills in winter before retreating to lower ground.
+Japanese sika deer, introduced to the Killarney area in the 19th century, inhabit the woodland year-round, their smaller size and different grazing habits affecting the forest understorey differently from the native species.
+Their combined grazing creates a distinctive browseline and lawn-like ground patches.
+Bird life includes typical Atlantic oakwood species, alongside more common species.
+The abundant invertebrate fauna includes rare beetle species associated with ancient woodland, while the lush bryophyte layer supports specialised invertebrate communities.

 Flora Ecosystems

-Derrycunnihy Wood represents Ireland's finest example of oceanic sessile oak woodland, characterized by the extraordinarily luxuriant growth of mosses, liverworts, and ferns that festoon every surface.
-The canopy is dominated by sessile oak trees, many of great age, their gnarled forms draped with epiphytic mosses and lichens reflecting centuries of growth in the mild, wet Atlantic climate.
-The understory includes holly, hazel, and rowan, while the ground layer supports a rich flora of ferns, including the uncommon Killarney fern in sheltered locations.
-The humid conditions create ideal habitat for bryophytes, with over 200 species of mosses and liverworts recorded, making this one of the most important sites in Europe for these primitive plants.
+Derrycunnihy Wood represents one of Ireland's finest examples of oceanic sessile oak woodland, characterised by the extraordinarily luxuriant growth of mosses, liverworts, and ferns that festoon every surface.
+[1] The canopy is dominated by sessile oak trees, many of great age, their gnarled forms draped with epiphytic mosses and lichens reflecting centuries of growth in the mild, wet Atlantic climate.
+The understorey includes holly, hazel, and rowan, while the ground layer supports a rich flora of ferns, including the uncommon Killarney fern in sheltered locations.
+The humid conditions create ideal habitat for bryophytes, with a high diversity of mosses and liverworts recorded, making this one of the most important sites in Europe for these plants.
 Patches of bog and lakeshore within the reserve add to the habitat diversity.

 Geology